marcellinamichie291/docs/docs/connectors/platio/index.md

 * Secret Key
 * Secret Key for Result URL

+For the H2H connection, you also should know an API type to interact with Platio.

 ## Connect Provider Account

 ### Step 1.
 Connect account at the {{custom.company_name}} Dashboard